 Although many people volunteer their time to help charities or serve on a board of a not for profit, this time is not deductible.
 However, for your good deed, the IRS does allow you to deduct the travel expenses to get to those events.
 In order for the following items to be deductible, they must be for a qualified, IRS-recognized, not for-profit-charity.

 You can choose between deducting actual gas and oil used or taking a mileage deduction rate of $0.14 per mile.
 As stated above, keep receipts if you elect to use the actual method or keep a detailed travel log of miles traveled.

 Additionally, there are more deductions a volunteer can take while traveling to attend a convention, board meeting, or take part in a volunteer activity.
 Deductible travel expenses include airfare and other transportation, accommodation, and meals for services performed away from home.

 Did you donate any property this year?
 You are in luck!
 Property donated to a qualified charity is deductible on schedule A of your tax return.
 There are a few requirements you should know about.
 If your donation value is:

 - Less than $250 – you need to get a receipt from the qualified charity denoting date, location and description of the property

-- $250-500 – a written acknowledgement of the donation with item description and a good faith estimate in value
+- $250-500 – a written acknowledgement of the donation with item description and a good faith estimate of value

 - $500 – 5,000 – the same above information along with description of how and when you received the property and your basis in the property